-The Condemnation Complaint—NCDOT/NCDOA
+The Condemnation Complaint—NCDOT and NCDOA

 In most NCDOT and NCDOA condemnations, known as “quick-take” condemnations, the agency files and serves the landowner with a condemnation complaint if good faith negotiations fail.
 The complaint is a document stating:

-Once the complaint is filed with the Clerk of Superior Court and the condemnor has deposited its estimate of just compensation for the property taken, both the title and the right to immediate possession of the property belongs to the state agency condemnor.
+Once the condemnor files a complaint with the Clerk of Superior Court and deposits its estimate of just compensation for the property taken, both the title and the right to immediate possession of the property belong to the state agency condemnor.

 Petition to the Clerk of Superior Court—Local Private & Public Condemnors